-Giuseppina D’Agostino is a senior fellow with CIGI’s International Law Research Program (ILRP), effective November 2016.
+Giuseppina D’Agostino is a CIGI senior fellow, effective November 2016.
 She is also an associate professor at Osgoode Hall Law School; founder and director of IP Osgoode, the Intellectual Property (IP) Law and Technology Program at Osgoode Hall Law School; editor-in-chief of IPilogue and the Intellectual Property Journal; and director of Osgoode’s IP Intensive Program and the Innovation Clinic.

 Prior to joining Osgoode, Giuseppina was selected by the Recruitment of Policy Leaders program for the Department of Canadian Heritage, worked at the Copyright Policy Branch and also previously practised law at a large Toronto law firm.
 She is a Supreme Court of Canada-cited authority and is regularly called on by foreign governments and the federal and provincial Canadian governments for advice.
 In 2010, she testified before Parliament’s legislative committee on Canada’s ongoing copyright reform initiatives.